 Remember how we told you to cut the grass in our first step?
 This is where that comes in handy.
 Spread a layer of those green grass clippings over the newspaper.
 If you don’t have green clippings, you can also use coffee grounds, vegetable scraps, or fertilizer.

 As you’re going along, spray water on every layer to keep it moist.
-This is needed to speed the composting process.
+This is needed to speed up the composting process.
 Continue this cycle until the garden is at least 18 to 24 inches deep.

 After you’ve reached this depth, cover it with a fabric cover to protect it from the weather while allowing air in to keep the composting active and healthy.